 The following files are available for use by Friends volunteers and other interested persons.
 They are for reference and distribution only.
 Please do not in any way alter or misrepresent any of the following.
 Please note that authorized volunteers may create their own materials, but prior to any distribution, they must be approved by the Friends Public Relations Director firstname.lastname@example.org.

 Our Financial Support

-When using the Friends For the Dearborn Animal Shelter logo, please adhere to the following guidelines:
+When using the Friends for Animals of Metro Detroit logo, please adhere to the following guidelines:

 - The logo must be used as provided.
 Do not alter the logo in anyway, including changes to the color or design, or removal of any words or parts of the artwork.